caltechlibrary/newt/INSTALL.md

 Installation
 ------------

 Newt is an experimental set of programs for rapid application development for libraries, archives and museums.
-It provides a router, code generator, tmustache template engine and a JSON bundler for working with Pandoc web service.
+It provides a data router, code generator and Mustache template engine.
 At this time you must install it from source code.
 The programs are likely broken, poorly documented and certainly contain bugs.
 It's a prototype!

 <!--
 Quick install with curl